spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-dynamic-multistore-the-prices-feature.md

 ### 1) Set up configuration

-{% info_block warningBox "Configuration stores.php" %}
+{% info_block warningBox "stores.php configuration" %}

-Since the dynamic store is now enabled, configuration for the store is stored in the database, making the file `config/Shared/stores.php` deprecated.
+Since Dynamic Multistore is now enabled, configuration of stores is stored in the database, making `config/Shared/stores.php` deprecated.

-The default store configuration will now be imported using new data import modules such as `CurrencyDataImport`.
-These modules will populate the store configuration in the database.
+The default store configuration is imported using new data import modules, like `CurrencyDataImport`.
+These modules populate the store configuration in the database.
-A new major module `Currency`, have been introduced and that is responsible for extending store data and configuring it in the database.
-You can find migration guide [here](/docs/pbc/all/dynamic-multistore/{{page.version}}/base-shop/install-and-upgrade/update-the-currency-module.html)
+The `Currency` module is responsible for extending store data and configuring it in the database.
+For upgrade instructions, see [Upgrade the Currency module](/docs/pbc/all/dynamic-multistore/{{page.version}}/base-shop/install-and-upgrade/upgrade-the-currency-module.html).

 {% endinfo_block %}

 ### 2) Set up the database schema and transfer objects

-1. Adjust the schema definition so entity changes trigger events:
+1. Adjust the schema definition, so entity changes trigger events:

 **src/Pyz/Zed/Currency/Persistence/Propel/Schema/spy_currency.schema.xml**